9 Food Combinations For Weight Loss 2023: How Do They Work, Pros & Cons

 Medically reviewed by Dr G. Michael DiLeo, MD

-The term, food combining, means eating certain foods together because there are more health benefits than eating the foods individually.
+The term, food combining, means eating certain foods together because there are more overall health benefits than eating the foods individually.
 That is, for the respective benefits, the sum is greater than the addition of the parts.

-There’s no evidence for specific food combinations for weight loss, but macronutrient combining is a great way to support weight loss and burn fat.
+There’s no evidence for specific food combinations for weight loss, but macronutrient combining is a great way to support your weight loss plan and burn fat.
 Food combining also achieves healthier eating overall, which promotes sustainable weight loss

 In this article, we look at the evidence for food combinations for weight loss, how they work, and our recommended combos.

-9 Food Combinations For Weight Loss
+9 Best Food Combinations For Weight Loss

 1. Oatmeal with yogurt, berries, and almond butter